matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 If you learn more about hardhat itself, check out their [documentation](https://hardhat.org/getting-started/).

-We will show you how to setup a zkSync hardhat project from scratch.
+We will show you how to set up a zkSync hardhat project from scratch.

 ## Initializing the project

 First, we should initialize the project and install the dependencies.
-Run the following commands in terminal:
+Run the following commands in the terminal:

 ```
 mkdir greeter-example